-Digital healthcare, ehealth and remote health are all terms which describe the use of information technology to help address challenges faced by global healthcare systems.
-Challenges include an ageing population, a rise in unhealthy lifestyles, an associated rise in long term conditions and constraints placed on healthcare budgets.
+Digital healthcare, ehealth and remote health are all terms which describe the use of information technology to help address challenges faced by global health and care systems.
+Challenges include an ageing population, a rise in unhealthy lifestyles, an associated rise in long term conditions and constraints placed on health and care budgets.

 View HIE's Digital Healthcare in the Highlands and Islands brochure.